 Winky went on to complete a Bachelor’s degree in education and embarked on a teaching career which spanned over 20 years.
 Her speciality during this time was in the field of Special Educational Needs and particularly within Autism which saw her teach in many challenging environments around the world.
 Winky has also acted as Head of Music, teaching and writing music curriculae for Primary and Secondary school and has delivered djembe drumming workshops in schools across London.
 However, her underlying wish has always been to help advance education in East Africa.

 After an introduction to Will Travers, who had a similar interest in rural communities, the ground work for THI began.
 Over the last four years Winky has been setting up the organisation alongside bringing up her two energetic boys.

-Will Travers OBE :: Co-Founder and Trustee
+Will Travers OBE :: Co-Founder and Advisor